Most people think building muscle requires very different training than gaining strength.

 FAQ #5: Do I need to take supplements if I follow a powerbuilding routine?

 You don’t need to take any supplements to gain muscle and strength on a powerbuilding routine, but the right ones can help (and if you’d like specific advice about exactly what supplements to take to reach your fitness goals, take the Legion Supplement Finder Quiz).

 Here are the best supplements for supporting your powerbuilding workouts:

 - 0.8-to-1.2 grams of protein per pound of body weight per day.
 This provides your body with the “building blocks” it needs to build and repair muscle tissue and help you recover from your workouts.
-If you want a clean, convenient, and delicious source of protein, try Whey+ or Casein+.
+If you want a clean, convenient, and delicious source of protein, try Whey+ protein powder or Casein+ protein powder.

 - 3-to-5 grams of creatine per day.
 This will boost muscle and strength gain, improve anaerobic endurance, and reduce muscle damage and soreness from your workouts.
 If you want a 100% natural source of creatine that also includes two other ingredients that will help boost muscle growth and improve recovery, try Recharge.